pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * send item to the appropriate batch_worker by item_queue

 ### **batches_worker loop description**
-* get one item at a time from item_queue and append them into batches, by item batch_idx
+* get one item at a time from item_queue and append them into batches, by item batch_idx (and batch_size)
 * Once all items of a given batch are recived, run collate_fn and send the prepared batch to worker_result_queue

 ### **New parameters**